|Value||Up to $1 million per year for four years|

-The third call for proposals is in the area of New Materials for Clean Energy and Energy Efficiency.
+The fourth call for proposals is in the area of Biodiversity and Adaptation of Biosystems.

-Approaches used will emphasize bold initiatives and interdisciplinary thinking with potential for long-term impacts.
+Approaches used will emphasize new ideas, perspectives and solutions and interdisciplinary thinking with potential for long-term impacts.
 International linkages will be required.

-Other than the general eligibility criteria found in the Discovery Frontiers grants description, there are no additional criteria that apply to this call for proposals.
+Other than the general eligibility criteria found in the Discovery Frontiers grants description, there are no additional eligibility criteria for individuals that apply to this call for proposals.

 Applicants begin by submitting a Letter of Intent (LOI).
 The LOI must include a cover page (one page), a research proposal (maximum five pages) and biographical information on the team (maximum two pages).
 All documents should follow the NSERC On-line Presentation and Attachment Standards.